 • How long it takes to address the contributing factors

 Prior to treatment please inform your clinician if you are pregnant, or have any of the following:

 • Bleeding disorders or use anti-coagulants (eg. aspirin)

 • Joint replacements, implants or a pacemaker

 • Needle phobia

-At Peak Performance Podiatry, our Podiatrist Evan is certified by GEMt in application of Dry Needling within the lower limb.
-For further information about Dry Needling, how it may help you, or to book a consult with our Podiatrist book online or phone 02 5926 3806.
+At Rural Health, our Podiatrists are certified by GEMt in application of Dry Needling within the lower limb.
+For further information about Dry Needling, how it may help you, or to book a consult with our Podiatrists phone 02 5926 3806.

 Rural & healthy

 Keep up to date with wellness tips and tricks, evidence based treatments and how you can self manage common conditions.